tecracer/cdk-templates/README.md

 Simple application load balancer with "hello world" webserver on instance.
 It spins up its own vpc for that.

+## aws-custom-resource-ses

+Using the custom resource helper from the CDK "AwsCustomResource" to create resources not supported by CloudFormation with e few lines of code.

 ### alb-update has examples for

 - Auto generate AMI for region and OS type